nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Listing all volunteers participating in an event: `/e view`
+Want to see who's coming to an event?

-Displays all volunteers participating in the event at the specified `INDEX` under the `Volunteers` display.<br/>
+It will display all volunteers participating in the event at the specified `INDEX` under the `Volunteers` display.<br/>

 Format: `/e view EVENT_INDEX`

-* The index refers to the number on the left of the event's name in the Event list.
+* The `INDEX` is the number you see next to the event name in the list
-* The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-you can use <a href="#listing-all-volunteers-and-events--list">`list`</a> command to show all volunteers and events again!</div>
+After you're done, type <a href="#listing-all-volunteers-and-events--list">`list`</a> to see all events again!</div>

 Examples:
 * `/e view 1` displays the volunteers participating in the first event in the event list.